apache/brpc/docs/en/server.md

 "localhost:9000", "cq01-cos-dev00.cq01:8000", "127.0.0.1:7000" are valid `ip_and_port_str`.

-All parameters take default values if `options` is NULL.
+All parameters take default values if `options` is nullptr.
 If you need non-default values, code as follows:

 ```c++
 brpc::ServerOptions options;  // with default values